lammps/lammps/doc/src/fix_npt_cauchy.rst

-Without the *cauchystat* keyword, the barostat algorithm controls the Second-Piola Kirchhoff stress, which is a stress measure referred to the undeformed (initial) simulation box.
+Without the *cauchystat* keyword, the barostat algorithm controls the Second-Piola Kirchhoff stress, which is a stress measure referred to the unmodified (initial) simulation box.
 If the box deforms substantially during the equilibration, the difference between the set values and the final true (Cauchy) stresses can be considerable.